 So, how do you work with these marketing personality types?
-They’re sometimes described as “Be brief, be bright, be gone” and that’s a great tactic for them.
+They’re sometimes described as “Be brief, be bright, be gone”.
+That’s a great tactic for them.

 If you do need to meet with them, keep it to no more than 30 minutes.
 Make sure there’s a 3 bullet point ‘action list’ summary afterwards (Reds love actions!).
 And ask direct questions if needed.

 Don’t pontificate or meander.
 Don’t do small talk.
 If you need them to sign off a plan, focus on the outcomes.
-They’ll generally agree with it and not want to go into any detail.
+They’ll generally agree with it, and not want to go into detail.

 Marketing Monkey 3 - Cool Blue (aka Speak no evil)

 Finally, we come to the Cool Blues.
 Introvert Thinkers who speak no evil.

 These are the thinkers, the planners, the analysts, the people who like to delve into detail and data.

 These types can come up with amazing and clever piece of thinking.